vasanthkumar7/Proton/README.md

 ## How to use

-- first run the program and select an image and start ediing
+- first run the program and select an image and start editing
 - then you can save the images if you want
 - in paint section you can use color picker using right on the image